BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 3.5.4.
 The CS Language Comparison <a id='sec354'></a>

+In order to select the CS language, I will discuss about some critical issues such as memory management, performance and compatibility.

+**Memory Management:**\
+First of all, C++ is the best language to manage the memory and the access patterns efficiently.
+The alignments and paddings can be controlled and the memory pools can be utilized perfectly.
+Java and python, on the other hand, uses heap memory if the fundamental OOP approach is followed.

+Python can be forced to use contiguous memory segments by activating the NumPy or array libraries which can be achieved by a DOD embedded OOP approach explained in [The CS in Python](sec353) section clearly.
+This approach fulfills the memory requirements effectively.

+An important point about the memory aspect is that the objects of the SP are temporary such that they are only required during an SA.
+When the CS is requested to execute an SA via the SP (e.g. SP_SA_Panel_Buckling), the SP creates the required objects (e.g. SP_EO_Panel and SP_SCL_Panel_Buckling_Load), run the analysis, store the results in the analysis object (i.e. SP_SA_Panel_Buckling) or in an SAR object (e.g. SP_SAR_Panel_Buckling) and return the results to CS.
+The CS would store the results in its own format which means that all the objects created by the SP are not needed anymore.
+This situation is independent from the language.
+Even both the CS and the SP are developed in the same language (i.e. python), the SP objects are temporary.
+The data is stored by the CS whichever the languages are used for the CS and the SP.

+**Performance:**\
+Lets examine the operations handled by the CS in order to visualize the performance requirements in more detail.
+1. Performing an SA on an SC under a SCL,
+2. Performing an SA on an SC under all SCLs applied on the SC,
+3. Extracting data from an FE file and creating a DAG involving the SAA objects corresponding to the FE data,
+4. Loading a DAG from the MySQL DB,
+5. Saving a DAG to the MySQL DB,
+6. Responding to the UI that requesting an SC data (e.g. CS_EO_Panel),
+7. Responding to the UI that requesting the names of all objects of an SC (e.g. CS_EO_Panel),
+8. Responding to the UI that requesting updating an SC (e.g. CS_EO_Panel) which is close to the root of the DAG,
+9. Responding to the UI that requesting updating an SC (e.g. CS_EO_Panel) which is close to the tail of the DAG.

+The 1st two operations involve SAMMs.
+In case of the SAA, the SAs are naturally long running so that the runtime of any system operation (e.g. creating an SP object based on the DAG data) can be neglected.
+Hence, the 1st two operations are out of the consideration.

+The 3rd one would be the most complex and time consuming process.
+It highly depends on the algorithms written by the client that converts the FE data to the SAA objects.
+For example, the client shall develop the algorithm that reads the geometry, material and load data from the FE element and nodes to create a Panel object that is recognized by the SAA.
+This algorithm is quite complex.
+As an example, the elements of a panel in an FE usualy do not form a rectangule so that the algorithm needs to idealize the FE geometry to a rectangule and transform the element and node loading to the local frame of this rectangule.
+So, similar to the previous two, this operation can also be excluded from the performance examinations.

+The 4th one is quite important.
+Its similar to the 3rd one while the data can be considered to be accessed in zero time by neglecting the DB access which is out of consideration.
+Hence, this operation simulates the initialization and construction of a DAG.
+Keep in mind that the construction of the DAG involves the construction of the SAA objects as the DAG owns all the data in a session.

+Lets consider the copy construction of the DAG.
+The data stored in the DAG can be copied bitwise if the DAG stores the data in contiguous buffers (e.g. the data of all panels).
+The only problem with this approach is that the existance of the pointers/references hidden in the data will cause a shallow copy.
+The problem is out of the concern by default since the DOD approach suggests the usage of the indices instead of the pointers.
+All the three languages (i.e. C++, java and python) allow this approach.
+The 4th process is actually similar to this copy construction such that the contiguous buffers can be accessed from the MySQL DB.

+The 5th operation is nothing by the inverse of the 4th one where semantically the algorithms are similar.

+The 6th operation is similar with the 1st two with a crucial difference.
+In this case, the user would refuse the latencies.
+For example, when the user clicks on an element in the tree view, she would expect the data of the item to be present in the form view in a non-sensible time.
+The operation involves following three:
+1. An interaction between the frontend and the backend (i.e. a UI request),
+2. The fetch of the data from the memory and
+3. Another interaction between the frontend and the backend (i.e. a CS request).

+Again, C++ serves best in terms of performance.

 The below table summarizes the previous three sections:

 | Criterion                     | C++                                    | Python                                 | Java                                   |